 Tyrosine also improves mental acuity, focus, and mood by increasing levels of catecholamines found in the bloodstream.

-Caffeine, like creatine, is one of the most studied and proven ergogenic (performance-enhancing) aids.
-Although caffeine can affect a wide variety of motor and mental functions, it is most commonly used to improve endurance exercise, focus, and cognitive performance and improve energy levels.
+Caffeine, like creatine, it one of the most studied and proven ergogenic (performance enhancing) aids.
+Although caffeine can affect a wide variety of motor and mental functions it is most commonly used to improve endurance exercise, focus and cognitive performance, and improve energy levels.
 Caffeine has also been shown to have a thermogenic effect (heating/calorie burning) at rest and may increase the use of fats for fuel during exercise.